Rule 11-103. Rulemaking Procedures.

 (4) Comment.
 Written comment shall be submitted to the Administrative Office of the Courts.

 (5) Committee review.
 Upon the expiration of the comment period, the Administrative Office of the Courts shall compile all of the written comment received and forward it to the appropriate committee chair.
 The chair shall convene a meeting of the committee for the purpose of reviewing the public comment and discussing and voting upon appropriate modifications to the rules.
-If after receiving public comment, a committee makes substantial modifications to the proposed rule, the committee may submit the modified rule to the Administrative Office of the Courts for re-publication and further public comment.
+If after receiving public comment, a committee makes substantial modifications to the proposed rule, the committee shall submit the rule to the Supreme Court to be approved for public comment.
+If approved by the Supreme Court, the committee shall submit the modified rule to the Administrative Office of the Courts for re-publication and further public comment.

 (6) Transmittal.
 Once the committee has reviewed the public comment and voted upon the final modifications to the proposed rules and committee notes, it shall submit a letter of transmittal to the Supreme Court with a copy of the committee’s final proposals, a summary of the public comment and the committee’s recommendations in response to the comment.